UPDATED 14 OCTOBER 2019

 Think Machu Picchu is all there is to Peru?
 Think again…

 Yes, there’s a hell of a lot more to Peru than Machu Picchu, yet that still doesn’t mean you won’t find this incredible man-made wonder on the top of every ‘Best of Peru’ list.
-Whether you choose to reach Sun Gate by taking on a challenging 6-day Classic Inca Trail, splurging on a bit of extra comforts on a Superior Inca trail adventure, or skipping the hard yakka altogether and reaching the ancient Inca site via a cushy train ride, see it you must.
+Whether you choose to reach Sun Gate by taking on a challenging Classic Inca Trail, an express version, a sensational alternative trail, splurging on a bit of extra comforts on a superior Inca trail adventure, or skipping the hard yakka altogether and reaching the ancient Inca site via a cushy luxury train ride, see it you must.
 Declared one of the Seven New Wonders of the World by UNESCO, Machu Picchu is a bucket-list attraction bar none.
 The fact that reaching it is hard work, in one way or another, simply adds to the appeal.
-Explore and unveil the secrets of the Incas on a specialised week-long tour of spellbinding Sacred Valley, the lesser-visited sites of Maras and Moray and, of course, a scenic ride to Machu Picchu, for a history-brimming adventure you’ll never forget.

-Depending on which source you quote, Peru’s Colca Canyon is either the deepest or second deepest canyon in the world.
-Either way, suffice it to say it’s a long way down.
-Twice the way down as at the Grand Canyon, in fact!
-Home of the elusive Peruvian Condor (the bird with the largest wingspan in the world), Colca Canyon gives Machu Picchu a run for its llamas on awe-inspiring scenery.
+Depending on which source you quote, Peru’s Colca Canyon is either the deepest or second-deepest canyon in the world.
+Either way, suffice it to say it’s a long way down: twice the way down as at the Grand Canyon, in fact!
+Home of the elusive Andean Condor (the bird with the largest wingspan in the world), Colca Canyon gives Machu Picchu a run for its llamas on awe-inspiring scenery alone.
 Standing atop the rim at sunrise, admiring soaring condors above lofty Andean peaks, is one of the most magical experiences you could ever dream of having.
-For an unforgettable adventure, let us guide you on a 4-day Colca Canyon Tour from Arequipa to Puno, as we cross dramatic landscapes and hike past some of Peru’s most beautiful traditional mountain villages.
+The base-town for trips to the canyon is wonderfully colourful Arequipa, one of central Peru’s most delightful cities.

 To Peruvians, the world’s highest navigable lake is arguably the most revered place on earth.
 Legend has it that it was from its deep blue waters that the first Inca Emperor arose, and the mystical birthplace of their ancestors holds a very special place in their hearts.
 To first-time visitors, the appeal of Lake Titicaca is an incredible surprise.
 Discovering such a stunning lake at an altitude of more than 3,800m is wonderful enough, yet exploring inhabited reed islands and ancient pre-Inca ruins, as well as authentic lakeside villages seemingly forgotten by time, is utterly hypnotic.
-Join a 4-day Lake Titicaca Dreaming Tour and you’ll have the best of this splendid place right at your feet.
+The lake is shared by Peru and Bolivia and straddles the spectacular mountainous border: visiting on both sides offers a multitude of highlights.

 Speaking of food!
 Peru boasts some of South America’s most delectable epicurean highlights, with drool-worthy specialities like ceviche, rocoto relleno, cuy, dulce de leche and empanadas found in every corner of the country.
-If that’s not enough, Lima is home to no less than three of the Top 10 Restaurants in South America and an indecent amount of seriously wicked Chinese eateries.
-Along with a healthy dose of Western delights in popular hubs like Cusco, Puno and Arequipa, one could seriously plan an entire visit around food bingeing alone.
+If that’s not enough, Lima, the capital, is home to no less than three of the top 10 restaurants in South America and world-class dining here is one of the Best Things You Didn’t Know You Could do in South America.
+Michelin stars and all!
+Add to this an indecent amount of seriously wicked Chinese eateries along with a healthy dose of Western delights in popular hubs like Cusco, Puno and Arequipa, and you could seriously plan an entire visit around feasting alone.